Point-of-Care Testing (POCT): The Applications, Advantages, and Challenges

 • Laboratory Staff Involvement with Point-of-Care Testing (POCT)

-• Testing staff working in point-of-care testing (POCT) locations in satellite clinics should have no direct communication with the staff in the main/ce...
+• True or False: Testing staff working in point-of-care testing (POCT) locations in satellite clinics should have no direct communication with the main/...

 • Quality Assessment (QA) in Point-of-Care Testing (POCT)

-• Quality assessment (QA) and quality control (QC) testing are equivalent.
+• True or False: Quality assessment (QA) and quality control (QC) testing are equivalent.

 • Competency Assessment in POCT